kj3moraes/Cryptography/README.md

 It is highly recommended that the reader follows the order specified above.
 Although most documentations are relatively self-contained, there are several concepts that carry forth from previous ciphers.

-This project has been a personal endeavor in order to provide ease of access for budding cryptography enthusiasts to get an understanding of the ciphers and hashing methods in the world of cryptography without having to spend hours scouring the internet trying to make sense of the algorithms.Although **this repository does not cover everything** in cryptography, it is a good starting point from which one can learn about several primitives of this field.

 ## **Additional Resources to learning Cryptography** :

 **Journey into Cryptography (Khan Academy) :**
 This course by Brit Cruise is a fun and easy to understand first look into cryptography.
 The course material is not too technical and does not require the viewer to have any prior knowledge of computer science or mathematics.
 The course is recommended to those who do not want to delve too deeply into the mathematics of the cryptographic primitives but want to build an understanding of how they work.
-Anyone from high school onward working in any field can understand the course material.
+Anyone who has taken high school math courses can understand the course material.

 **Cryptography I (Coursera)**
-This course by Dan Boneh of Stanford is a rigorous and lively delve into the world of cryptography.
-The course material is sugnificantly technical and although there are not distinct prerequisties, a background in discrete mathematics and number theory (especially modular arithmetic) would benefit the viewer.
+This is a rigorous and lively course by Dan Boneh of Stanford that is a very stromg staring point for an introduction into the world of cryptography.
+The course material is significantly technical and although there are no distinct prerequisties, a background in discrete mathematics and number theory (especially modular arithmetic) would benefit the viewer.
 Regardless, the course material is very well explained.
 This course is recommended to those who want to explore the mathematics and fundamental workings of several crpytographic primtives.
 The course is aimed at undergraduates in applied mathematics, computer science and related fields.

 **Practical Cryptography**
 [Practical Cryptography](http://practicalcryptography.com/) is a website that elaborates on the working of the ciphers and encryption schemes mentioned above.
 Recommendeded if one prefers a visual approach to learning about the algorithms.